Who Attends Short Programs?

 Please note that submitting the application form does constitute enrolling in the program if you are accepted, and the below cancellation penalties will be applied.
 For this reason, we encourage applicants to have their attendance and funding approved by their company/institution prior to applying.
 Program acceptance cannot be deferred to subsequent sessions.
 If you are unable to attend your course, please review our cancellation, transfer, and substitution policies below.
 Program application fees are non-refundable.

-Cancellations must be submitted using the Cancellation Request Form and charges will be assessed as follows once received by the MIT Professional Education - Short Programs office:
+Cancellations must be submitted through the Self-Service Portal and charges will be assessed as follows once received by the MIT Professional Education - Short Programs office:

 - Cancellations received within 7 days of acceptance and more than 42 days prior to the program will incur no fee.
 Any payment received will be refunded in full.